(All parents and students are requested to read them carefully)

 3. Boys are forbidden to bring to their examination desks any books or writing paper.
 Any attempt to cheat may lead to disqualification or deduction of marks and disciplinary punishment.

-4. S.1 students are not allowed to use electronic calculators in their mathematics papers.
-For other forms, electronic calculators may be used.
-The calculator must be self-powered, silent in operation, and bear the approval label from HKEAA.
+4. Students can use electronic calculators except the examinations of language subjects.
+The calculators must be self-powered, silent in operation, and bear the approval label from HKEAA.

 5. Boys who enter the examination room after a paper has begun would not be given extra time.